College Council

 Charlene Crews – Elected Social Service Worker

-Charlene Crews is a mental health clinician with over 29 years of experience working with marginalized and homeless populations.
-She brings a diversity of experience and transferable skills developed through direct service and program development work across sectors of child and adult mental health and addictions, hospital and community health care, patient advocacy, corrections, forensics, homelessness and social housing.
-Charlene is a social housing adjudicator and a Psychiatric Patient Advocate with the Ministry of Health.
-Charlene holds a strong interest in health law, privacy and ethics, maintains active roles on multiple community advocacy boards and holds certificates in advanced adjudication, regulatory investigations, interpersonal mediation, family therapy, dialectical behavioral therapy, and health service management.
-She is currently pursuing a master’s degree in health administration at Toronto Metropolitan University.
+Charlene Crews is a seasoned mental health clinician with over 30 years of experience working with marginalized populations.
+Her career spans multiple sectors, including child and adult mental health and addictions, hospital and community health care, corrections, forensics, homelessness, and social housing.
+Since 2017, Charlene has served as an elected board member at the College.
+In addition to her clinical work, Charlene is a social housing adjudicator and Psychiatric Patient Advocate with the Ministry of Health.
+She is also a Mental Health First Aid Trainer and holds licenses as a Paralegal, Private Investigator, and Regulatory Investigator.
+Her extensive credentials include certificates in advanced adjudication, regulatory investigations, interpersonal mediation, family therapy, dialectical behavioral therapy, and health service management.
+Charlene is currently pursuing a master’s degree in health administration at Toronto Metropolitan University, underscoring her commitment to advancing her expertise in health law, privacy, and ethics.
+She actively participates in community advocacy boards, leveraging her skills and experience to make a meaningful impact and demonstrating her ongoing dedication to her fields of interest.

 John Fleming - Public Member